prateekkhenedcodes/Nyx/README.md

 # Nyx

-Nyx is api that is written in Golang where user need not to give any data and communicate securely
+Nyx is api server that is written completely from scratch in Golang where user need not to give any data and communicate securely

 # Endpoints